neutralinojs/neutralinojs.github.io/docs/gettingstarted/quickstart.md

 # Neutralino Quick Start

-Now you have an idea why NeutralinoJs is important, this section will give you a simple introduction to Neutralino app development.
-It'll be easy if you have prior knowledge on HTML, CSS and JS.
+This section will give you a simple introduction to the Neutralinojs app development.

-## Download the Portable SDK

-[Download portable SDK](https://github.com/neutralinojs/neutralinojs/releases).
-Extract the zip file and find the app template and Neutralino launchers.
+## Create a Neutralinojs project

-or, if you have Nodejs installed already, simply use [neu-cli](tools/cli)
+If you already have Nodejs and npm installed, you can simply use [neu-cli](tools/cli).
+Otherwise, download the latest development kit from [releases](https://github.com/neutralinojs/neutralinojs/releases).

-## Neutralino App file structure
+## File structure of a generic project

 ```
 ├── app